darthbob88/reveal-clues-quiz/README.md

 Anyway, since I can't do that in real life until after the Deathlung is over, I'm making an app to do it instead.

 ## Plans:
-* v1.0: One hard-coded quiz, with automatic scoring, though no recording.
-* v1.05: *Two* hard-coded quizzes, to make sure that we can dynamically load quizzes properly.
-* v1.1: Add ability for user-generated quizzes
+~~* v1.0: One hard-coded quiz, with automatic scoring, though no recording.~~ Done ~~* v1.05: *Two* hard-coded quizzes, to make sure that we can dynamically load quizzes properly.~~ Done ~~* v1.1: Add ability for user-generated quizzes~~ Mostly done, though I gave up on authentication because I'm burnt out.
-* v1.2: Add ability to save user scores and generate leaderboard for quizzes
+~~* v1.2: Add ability to save user scores and generate leaderboard for quizzes~~ Cancelled, because I'm kinda burnt out.

 ## Contributing to This Project